Does Smoking Weed Affect Your Weight?

 The study also mentioned that marijuana use often accompanied other unhealthy behaviors like drinking alcohol and using tobacco or illicit drugs – all of which have a negative effect on health.

-These results indicate that, while marijuana use may not directly increase your BMI (or at least won’t increase it as much as overeating), smoking can cause cardiovascular problems that are often associated with an unhealthy diet.
+These results indicate that, while marijuana use may not directly increase your BMI, smoking can cause cardiovascular problems that are often associated with an unhealthy diet.
 The result is still the same: an increased risk for cardiovascular problems.